-Faux whipped cream, who would’ve thought it was possible.
-But it is, and it’s very easy.
-After painting my mugs to update my coffee bar, I thought something was missing.
-There needed something more.
-But What?
+Faux whipped cream, who would’ve thought it was possible?
+Well, it is and it’s very easy!
+After I painted my mugs were painted to update my coffee bar, I thought something was missing.
+They needed something more but what?
 While scrolling on Facebook, I came across a picture of an adorable mug with whipped cream.
-Real whipped cream mind you.
+It was real whipped cream, mind you.
 It looked so adorable and was exactly the look I wanted, but how do you make faux whipped cream?

 This post contains affiliate links.
-Using these links will not effect your cost of the product, but I do earn a very small percentage when you use my link.
+Using these links will not affect the cost of the product, but I do earn a very small percentage when you use my link.
 This helps me to keep bringing you great products, tutorials, recipes, crafts, and more!
-I only represent or recommend products that I believe in and use personally
+I only represent or recommend products that I believe in and use personally.

 - Dap lightweight spackling compound